Tx-3011/Portfolio-Website/README.md

 -> ~~Make a typing animation for the roles~~ <br/>
 -> ~~Add media query for mobile~~ <br/>
 -> ~~Add Skills somewhere~~ <br/>
+-> Now make projects, so I can actually add them